Describe the features of a wave in terms of wavefront, wavelength, frequency, crest (peak), trough, amplitude and wave speed

 Rate of propagation of the wave through the medium

-Suggested diagram: A transverse wave showing a wavefront, crest, trough, wavelength (\$\lambda\$), amplitude (\$A\$) and the direction of propagation.
+Transverse wave showing: wavefront (perpendicular line), crest, trough, wavelength (λ), amplitude (A), and an arrow indicating the direction of propagation.

-Confusing wavelength with amplitude – wavelength is the distance between successive identical points, while amplitude is the height of the wave.
+Wavelength vs. amplitude – wavelength is a horizontal distance between identical points; amplitude is the vertical height of the wave.

-Thinking a wavefront is a physical object – it is an imaginary line used to describe the phase of the wave.
+Wavefront is a physical object – it is an imaginary construct used to describe points of equal phase.